gaurav0116/gaurav0116/README.md

 ## I'm a Developer & Final Year CS Student !!

-- 🌱 I’m currently learning MERN Stack Dev
+- 🌱 I’m currently preparing for Interviews
-- 💻 I’m looking For Internship in React⚛️
+- 💻 I’m looking apportunity in React⚛️
-- 🥅 Goals: Learn more about Software Development
+- 🥅 Goals: Learn more about Software Development & technologys
 - ⚡ Fun fact: I like to play Cricket & Volleyball | Traveling

 ### Connect with me: